Stuycs-K/project02-shell-10-murokhs-misrai/README.md

 ### <Insert Creative Team Name>

 ## Features Implemented
-- basic shell functionality
+- basic shell functionality (prompt)
 - exit to exit
+- ctrl-D end of file
-- cd . and cd INTO a directory
+- cd . cd .. and cd into a directory
 - parse input, parse args, run args
 ## Features Attempted To Implement But Were Unsuccessful
 -